 The Bike Master Plan is in full swing and new bike lanes are going in all the time.
 The BMP will also help improve connections for existing bike lanes making it easier to safety get from A-to-B.

 Google now has bike lane mapping.
 Fresno’s bike lanes have been going in fast so their map may not be entirely accurate but it is an excellent resource for finding routes.

 Go to Google Maps and when you get directions, click on the little bike icon.

-Fresno COG has produced a map of all the current (at the time of publishing) bike lanes and trails in town.
+Fresno COG has produced a map of all the current bike lanes and trails in town.
 It also has some great tips on being predictable on your bike and how to use the bike lanes.
+Click the image below.